About us

 Transdisciplinary Team Approach

-At Ingfield Manor School our staff work collaboratively using a transdisciplinary team approach.
-This approach involves professionals sharing roles, with blending of skills, teaching and learning.
-The transdisciplinary team meets weekly and explores each student’s ‘journey’.
-We view each child and young person holistically and within the context of their family and environment.
+Our staff work collaboratively using a transdisciplinary team approach.
+This means professionals share roles, blending skills, teaching, and learning to provide a truly holistic experience.
+The team meets weekly to review each student’s individual journey, always considering the child or young person within the wider context of their family and environment.

 Conductive Education

-At Ingfield Manor School a large part of our curriculum is based on, and firmly embedded in the theory and practice of Conductive Education.
-All students aside from our Woodview provision are offered conductive education.
-This ethos enables our pupils to develop independence and living as active and purposeful individuals.
-Conductive Education is an educational and holistic approach to the development of a child with Cerebral Palsy and other neurological motor disorders.
+A large part of our curriculum is based on the theory and practice of Conductive Education, which is firmly embedded across the school.
+All students — aside from those in our Woodview provision — take part in Conductive Education.
+This ethos supports pupils to develop independence and to live as active, purposeful individuals.
+Conductive Education is an educational and holistic approach designed to meet the needs of children with cerebral palsy and other neurological motor disorders.

 Physiotherapy

-Physiotherapy helps to optimise movement and function through:
+Physiotherapy supports pupils to optimise movement and function by:

 Occupational Therapists

-Occupational Therapists (OTs) work with people of all ages to enable them to participate in daily life, to improve their health and wellbeing.
-Daily life is made up of many activities (or ‘occupations’).
+Our Occupational Therapists (OTs) work with children and young people to enable them to participate fully in daily life, supporting their health, wellbeing, and independence.
+Daily life is made up of many meaningful activities, or ‘occupations’.

 For children, these occupations may include: